 Genetically defined diseases generally, and especially those for which our lead product candidate is targeted, have low incidence and prevalence.
-We estimate that the incidence of Dravet syndrome is approximately 1 in 15,625 births.
-This could pose obstacles to the timely recruitment and enrollment of a sufficient number of eligible patients into our trials, or limit a product candidate's commercial potential.
+We estimate that the worldwide incidence of Dravet syndrome is approximately one in 16,000 births, and the incidence of ADOA is approximately one in 30,000 births.
+This could pose obstacles to the timely recruitment and enrollment of a sufficient number of eligible patients into our trials or limit a product candidate's commercial potential.
 Patient enrollment may be affected by other factors including:

-- the ability to identify and enroll patients that meet study eligibility criteria in a timely manner for clinical trials; - the severity of the disease under investigation; - design of the study protocol; - the perceived risks, benefits and convenience of administration of the product candidate being studied; - · the patient referral practices of providers; and - the proximity and availability of clinical trial sites to prospective patients.
+- the ability to identify and enroll patients that meet study eligibility criteria in a timely manner for clinical trials; - the severity of the disease under investigation; - design of the study protocol; - the perceived risks, benefits and convenience of administration of the product candidate being studied; - the patient referral practices of providers; and - the proximity and availability of clinical trial sites to prospective patients.

-Our inability to enroll a sufficient number of patients with these diseases for our planned clinical trials would result in significant delays and could cause us to not initiate or abandon one or more clinical trials altogether.
+Any inability to enroll a sufficient number of patients with these diseases for our planned clinical trials would result in significant delays and could cause us to not initiate or abandon one or more clinical trials altogether.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidate, which would cause the value of our company to decline and limit our ability to obtain additional financing.

-Additionally, our projections of both the number of people who have Dravet syndrome, as well as the people with this disease who have the potential to benefit from treatment with our product candidate, are based on estimates derived from a market research study that we commissioned, which may not accurately identify the size of the market for our product candidates.
+Additionally, our projections of both the number of people who have Dravet syndrome or ADOA, as well as the people with this disease who have the potential to benefit from treatment with our product candidate, are based on estimates derived from a market research study that we commissioned, which may not accurately identify the size of the market for our product candidates.
 The total addressable market opportunity for STK-001 and our future product candidates will ultimately depend upon, among other things, the final labeling for our product candidates, if our product candidates are approved for sale in our target indications, acceptance by the medical community and patient access, drug pricing and reimbursement.
 The number of patients globally may turn out to be lower than expected, patients may not be otherwise amenable to treatment with our product candidates, or new patients may become increasingly difficult to identify or gain access to, all of which would adversely affect our results of operations and our business.

-Moreover, in light of the limited number of potential patients impacted by Dravet syndrome, our per-patient therapy pricing of STK-001, if approved, must be high in order to recover our development and manufacturing costs, fund additional research and achieve profitability.
+Moreover, in light of the limited number of potential patients impacted by Dravet syndrome and ADOA, our per-patient therapy pricing of STK-001 and our future product candidates, if approved, must be high in order to recover our development and manufacturing costs, fund additional research and achieve profitability.
 We may also need to fund patient support programs upon the marketing of a product candidate, which would negatively affect our product revenue.
 We may be unable to maintain or obtain sufficient therapy sales volumes at a price high enough to justify our development efforts and our sales, marketing and manufacturing expenses.
-While currently we are not experiencing and delays or disruptions to our clinical trial a result of the global COVID-19 pandemic, we expect that the COVID-19 pandemic may directly or indirectly impact our clinical trial enrollment, dosing, and regulatory approval timelines.
+While currently we are not experiencing any significant delays or disruptions to our clinical trial as a result of the global COVID-19 pandemic, we expect that the COVID-19 pandemic may directly or indirectly impact our clinical trial enrollment, dosing, and regulatory approval timelines.